fivetran/dbt_microsoft_ads/README.md

 ```

 ### Enable UTM Auto Tagging
 This package assumes you are manually adding UTM tags to your ads.
-If you are leveraging the auto-tag feature within Microsoft Ads then you will want to enable the `google_auto_tagging_enabled` variable to correctly populate the UTM fields within the `microsoft_ads__utm_report` model.
+If you are leveraging the auto-tag feature within Microsoft Ads then you will want to enable the `microsoft_ads_auto_tagging_enabled` variable to correctly populate the UTM fields within the `microsoft_ads__utm_report` model.
 ```yml
 vars:
     microsoft_ads_auto_tagging_enabled: true # False by default